riemarc/blockplotlib/readme.md

 depends not on latex.

-The functionality of the library is limited to the features demonstrated in the examples, but can be extended quite easily.
+The functionality of the library is limited to the features demonstrated in the examples but can be extended quite easily.

 ## Examples